kimtaeuk1995/yelp_review_recommender/README.md

 # Methodologies

 I used natural language processing and unsupervised learning as an approach to the finding different aspects of restaurant experience.
+The topic modeling allowed me to find 15 categories of food and 4 main aspects of restaurant experience that will later be used as a rating system for recommender system.

 Workflow: